c9s/fsrename/README.md

 A simple, powerful rename tool supports complex filtering, written in GO.

-`fsrename` separates the pattern/replace options, therefore you can specify the pattern without typing these escaping characters.
+`fsrename` separates the pattern/replace options, therefore you can specify the pattern without typing these escaping characters and the slashes.

 pre-filtering, extension filtering, prefix trimming, suffix trimming , camelcase conversion, underscore conversion are all supported.